 Long before the famous bridge was constructed, the story goes that an indigenous woman lept off the top of the falls to save her village from a rampant illness.

-Many claim to feel her presence in the mist, but the most common sightings are during wintertime when visitors say they can spot her face in the white water.
+Many claim to feel her presence in the mist, but the most common sightings are during winter in Oregon when visitors say they can spot her face in the white water.